-“No, Dad,” she said with that frustrated teenaged girl tone that she had developed over the last few months “It’s not a girl thing.
+“No, Dad,” she said with that frustrated teenaged girl tone that she had developed over the last few months.
+“It’s not a girl thing.
 It’s about my Bat Mitzvah!
 I am weird — all the other kids complain about their lessons, but I like them.
 Is there something wrong with me?”

-Unlike what some uneducated people may say, ADHD is real, it is not the “disease of the month.”
+Unlike what some uneducated people may say, ADHD is real.
+It is not the “disease of the month.”

-Some say it is a genetic remnant of the “caveman” days, when man was not only a predator, but prey.
+Some say it is a genetic remnant of the “caveman” days when man was not only a predator but prey.
 The disorder is actually a gift.
 It allows their senses to be more in tune with the world around them; they are open to sensory stimulation.

 Because we asked questions and didn’t take no for an answer when it comes to our child’s needs, we were known in the school district as the parents from hell.
 But we always wondered about the other parents, the ones who didn’t know that they can’t take everyone at their word, who didn’t know how to ask questions or realize that they need to fight for their kids.

 But schools are like any other business — their job is to get the job done using as few resources as possible.
-To cover things up, administrators want teachers to paint a beautiful picture, telling parents that everything is going smoothly, when it isn’t, just so mom and dad don’t ask for more services.
-Untenured teachers were fired for being honest with my wife and I about the services my child needs.
-Tenured staff have were transferred or disciplined for letting us know more about our child.
+Administrators want teachers to paint a beautiful picture to cover things up, telling parents that everything is going smoothly, even when it isn’t, so mom and dad don’t ask for more services.
+Parents are not allowed to know the truth.
+I have seen untenured teachers fired for being honest with my wife and me about the services my child needs.
+I have seen Tenured staff transferred or disciplined for letting us know more about our child.

 Having needs that no one understands can be even more frustrating for my daughter.
-Once she came home from school complaining that the teacher sat her next to a child who was throwing paper clips.
+Once she came home from school complaining that the teacher sat her next to a child throwing paper clips.
 “Mom,” she said, “the teacher put me, someone with an attention problem, right next to the most distracting kid in the class.
 What was she thinking?”

-But most importantly she is becoming someone for whom values are more important than popularity, and someone who can appreciate the things around her better than anyone I know.
-I am already very proud, and very thankful.
-Now if I can just get her to clean her room.
+But most importantly, she is becoming someone for whom values are more important than popularity and a person who can appreciate the things around her better than anyone.
+I am already very proud and very thankful.